WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_28.md

 "Thus says the Lord God: When I gather the house of Israel from the peoples among whom they are scattered, and manifest my holiness in them in the sight of the nations, then they shall dwell in their own land that I gave to my servant Jacob.

 ###### 26
 And they shall dwell securely in it, and they shall build houses and plant vineyards.
 They shall dwell securely, when I execute judgments upon all their neighbors who have treated them with contempt.
-Then they will know that I am the LORD their God." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then they will know that I am the LORD their God."

 ***